jlparkI/disk_fitter/README.md

 Disk Fitter is available for download as a precompiled executable for 64-bit Windows (see the Releases tab above).
 Simply download, extract the zip, place in your preferred directory and double-click to run.
 This is the easy way to obtain & run Disk Fitter.
+Be forewarned that Disk Fitter may take ~20 seconds to load -- this is fairly typical.

-While Disk Fitter was intended for Windows, it can also be run on Linux/Mac by starting it from the command line, although this approach requires some more familiarity with Python and with your system's commandline.
+While Disk Fitter was intended for Windows, it can also be run on Linux/Mac by starting it from the command line;
+it will load much more quickly this way, although this approach requires some more familiarity with Python and with your system's commandline.
 You must have Python 3 (preferably >3.5) installed.
 Next, clone the repo, create a new virtual environment and install the indicated libraries as shown below (instructions shown are for Linux / MacOS).

 ```
 git clone  https://github.com/jlparkI/disk_fitter_1.0